Cobach

 COBACH (Colegio de Bachilleres) is a public secondary education institution in Mexico associated with SEP working under the SEMS (Subsecretaría de Educación Media Superior).
-It is a decentralized public institution created by presidential decrete in September 26th 1973.
-With 20 high school campuses in Mexico City and 27 in different states through the Mexican Republic.
+It is a decentralized public institution created by presidential decree on September 26th, 1973.
+It has 20 high school campuses in Mexico City and 27 in different states through the Mexican Republic.

 History

-It was established in Mexico City in 1973 during Luis Echeverría government to help cover the demand of high schools that offered a public service to workers and students therefore 20 campuses were opened in Mexico City and also a program (sistema abierto/ open education) for workers who could not attend school normally helping them to get a higher school diploma by taking exams after they studied text books at home or at work.
+It was established in Mexico City in 1973 during Luis Echeverría government to help cover the demand of high schools that offered a public service to workers and students therefore 20 campuses were opened in Mexico City and also a program (sistema abierto/open education) for workers who could not attend school normally helping them to get a higher school diploma by taking exams after they studied text books at home or at work.

 The first three campuses were established in Chihuahua offering two shifts, a morning shift from 7 am to 1 pm, and an afternoon shift from 3 pm to 9 pm.